Jenni Murray: Health issues

-On 21 December 2006 Murray announced, at the end of Woman's Hour, she had been diagnosed with breast cancer.
+In December 2006 Murray announced, at the end of Woman's Hour, she had been diagnosed with breast cancer.
 She informed her audience that her prognosis was good; she did indeed return early in 2007.
 She reported that the most emotionally upsetting moment was losing her hair, and used this as an item on the centrality of hair to definitions of femininity.
 In 2020 Murray announced that she would demonstrate proper self-breast examination techniques on The Real Full Monty on Ice television program, alongside Linda Lusardi and Hayley Tamaddon.